 Among other things, the court will consider whether the couple's relationship is recognized by family friends, whether the couple shares a common residence, and whether the couple is economically interdependent.
 Some people choose to cohabitate after just a month of dating, before a relationship is fully stable or similar to marriage, and this decision may not be a sound basis to terminate alimony payments.

 In most cases, the court must weigh the conflicting positions of former spouses as to whether the spouse who is receiving alimony payments is deriving any economic benefit from cohabiting with a new partner.
 Sometimes an ex-spouse sleeps over at a new partner's house three nights a week.
 To the former partner, this may appear to be "cohabitation," but to the ex-spouse, who may not be sure of the new relationship and may be still paying rent on his or her old home, it may not seem like cohabitation.
 Usually, the spouse who seeks the termination or modification of alimony payments must present evidence about where the spouse who is receiving alimony lives.
-One piece of evidence in this regard is the residence listed on the receiving spouse's driver's license.Seek Legal Representation in Monmouth County for a Family Law Matter
+One piece of evidence in this regard is the residence listed on the receiving spouse's driver's license.Consult an Attorney in Middlesex or Monmouth County for a Family Law Matter